Nik Caner-Medley: High school career

-Nik graduated from Deering High School in Portland, Maine, in 2002.
+Caner-Medley graduated from Deering High School in Portland, Maine, in 2002.
 Among his achievements were NHSCA Boys Basketball Athlete of the Year, Maine's Mr. Basketball and the Maine Gatorade Player of the Year.
 A remarkable scorer as a senior, he tallied a school-record 51 points against South Portland, scored 47 points in consecutive games, had one game with 46 and another with 44 during his final high school campaign.

-He led the Rams to back-to-back Western Maine titles and led the state in scoring in back-to-back seasons with a 36.5-point average in 2002 and a 26.8-point clip in 2001.
+Caner-Medley led the Rams to back-to-back Western Maine titles and led the state in scoring in back-to-back seasons with a 36.5-point average in 2002 and a 26.8-point clip in 2001.
 He still holds the title of Deering's career scoring leader with 1,641 points and also led the Southwestern Maine Activities Association (SMAA) as a senior with 15.7 rebounds, along with 4.2 steals per game and 4.6 assists.

 He was named "Maine Gatorade Player of the Year", and "Mr. Basketball" as a senior at Deering High School.
 He averaged 35.6 PPG as a senior and 26.8 PPG as a junior, both good for first in the state.

 Collegiate career

-Nik became the first true freshman to start regularly at Maryland since Steve Blake in the 1999–2000 school year, totaling 18 starts in 31 games.
+Caner-Medley became the first true freshman to start regularly at Maryland since Steve Blake in the 1999–2000 school year, totaling 18 starts in 31 games.
 As a small forward, he averaged 5.9 ppg and 3.5 rpg in his first collegiate season and averaged 6.0 ppg and 2.0 rpg in the Terps' three NCAA Tournament games despite missing most of the Michigan State match on March 28, 2003, after injuring his ankle.
 Among his post-season contributions were the 12 points and two rebounds in the NCAA Tournament opening win over UNC Wilmington.

 As a sophomore, he was a Terp starter in all 32 contests, finishing third on the team in scoring with 12.2 points per game and was the Terps' high-scorer in eight games.
 His standout performance sparked the Terps in a win at No. 1 Florida on December 10, 2003, where he registered 22 points with six points in overtime and set or tied then-career bests in field goals attempted (16), 3-point field goals (3), 3-point field goals attempted (7), rebounds (13, previous career high was eight) and minutes played (43).
 He later earned the Maryland Basketball "Clutch Performance of the Year" Award for his effort against Florida.